midani-47/High-Performance-Computing/README.md

 # MPI-Based Fraud Detection Service

 A high-performance distributed machine learning prediction service for fraud detection, built using MPI (Message Passing Interface).
-This service reads transaction data from a message queue, distributes prediction tasks across multiple processors/nodes, and sends prediction results back to a results queue.
+This service reads transaction data from local JSON files, distributes prediction tasks across multiple processors/nodes, and sends prediction results back to a results file.

 ## Overview

 This service implements a distributed approach to ML prediction using OpenMPI to scale processing across multiple processors/nodes.
 The service:

 1. Reads the pre-trained Random Forest model for fraud detection
-2. Pulls transaction messages from a queue service (implemented in Assignment 3)
+2. Reads transaction data from local JSON files (TQ1.json and TQ2.json)
 3. Distributes these transactions to worker nodes for parallel processing
 4. Gathers prediction results from workers
-5. Pushes prediction results to a results queue
+5. Writes prediction results to a results file (PQ1.json)

 ## Features

 - **Parallel Processing**: Utilizes MPI to distribute workload across multiple processors
 - **Scalable Architecture**: Supports configurable number of worker processes
-- **Queue Integration**: Seamlessly works with the message queue service from Assignment 3
+- **File-Based Queues**: Works with local JSON files for transaction data and prediction results
 - **Docker Support**: Includes containerization with Docker and multi-node setup with Docker Compose
 - **Fault Tolerance**: Handles errors gracefully and continues processing available transactions
 - **Configurable**: All parameters are configurable through environment variables or .env file